AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

       </p>
     </div>

-5. Make 3 copies of the extracted BCLYT file, add `A-`, `B-` and `C-` to each file name, for example:
+5. Make 3 copies of the extracted BCLYT file, prepend `A-`, `B-` and `C-` to each file name, for example:

     - `A-LncBase_D_01.bclyt` or `A.bclyt`